 2. Talk to your mom friends

 If your friend group contains some mothers of older babies or kids, talk to them about your plight.
-If, like many of us, they’ve been slow in getting their old clothes to the donation bin, they might have some nursing pieces hanging around and no intent of using them again.
+If like many of us, they’ve been slow in getting their old clothes to the donation bin, they might have some nursing pieces hanging around and no intention of using them again.

 Most mothers are keen to pass on baby and nursing gear once those years have passed, as it helps to declutter and free up more room in the closets, and friends with no plans of reselling their maternity and nursing gear are frequently eager to pass it along to new members of the motherhood club.

 You may be surprised by the amount of maternity and nursing gear available at your local thrift store.
 Do a bit of online research to figure out which shop in your area is the biggest and best-stocked, or head to your favorite secondhand or consignment shop to do a little bit of exploring.

 Not every piece here will be a win, but it’s often possible to find very lightly used clothes, and even those with tags still on.
 As a plus, many consider thrift shopping to be more environmentally conscious than buying directly from a retailer, as it doubles the life of a garment and saves on the water use and pollution which occur during manufacturing.

 4. DIY your nursing wardrobe (Even if you’re not a seamstress)

 Not everyone is a whiz with the sewing machine, but simple DIY tutorials that require little more than a pair of scissors and a simple hand-stitch are easy enough for even the craft-inept.
 You can convert your old tank tops and bras to nursing gear, and even make a simple nursing cover.

 These video tutorials have step-by-step instructions, including helpful visuals.

 How to make a nursing top out of T-shirts

 How to make the easiest nursing cover ever! – 4 uses, simple, quick, and easy!